Skip to cookie consent Skip to main content

 Please note that the two tracks have separate application processes and different deadlines.
 See the Apply section for more details.

-Both tracks share four core components: didactic education, informatics practicum, innovative scholarly projects, and clinical care.
+All three tracks share four components: didactic education, informatics practicum, innovative scholarly projects, and clinical care.
 Fellows acquire the knowledge and skills to begin successful careers dedicated to analyzing, designing, implementing, optimizing, and evaluating information and communication systems that enhance individual and population health outcomes, improve health care delivery, and strengthen the clinician-patient relationship.

 Projects are configured based on the interests and career goals of the individual fellows.
 Graduates will be prepared to lead health information technology strategy and implementation projects, advance the field’s knowledge base, and train the next generation.